 Further, much of her 35 page arrest warrant is redacted, with pertinent information deleted by someone with an interest in keeping Pearl's "dirt" buried forever.

-This is why we are demanding full transparency in this case and protection for journalist Raymond Bechard who is being targeted by law enforcement.
+This is why we are demanding full transparency in this case and protection for the journalists who are being targeted by law enforcement.
 If others within State government share in the guilt of these human trafficking crimes, there must be accountability.

 If lies stay hidden in the dark corners of power, the abuse of human trafficking will continue forever.
 If we demand the truth, then those with the arrogance to think they can continue committing this crime will finally be brought to justice.